-Sessions are offered in-person in Calgary, Alberta or by using Technology Assisted Counselling which can consist of phone or video sessions depending on need and preference.
-The cost is $200/session.
-Sessions are available to anyone who is in the province of Alberta at the time of appointment, as this is Paige Abbott’s jurisdiction of licensure.
+Sessions are offered in person in Calgary, Alberta or by using Technology Assisted Counselling which can consist of phone or video sessions depending on need and preference.
+Cost, scheduling, and types of therapy available vary by clinician.
+More information can be found on our About page.
+Sessions are available to anyone who is in the province of Alberta or New Brunswick at the time of appointment and may be available throughout Canada if you choose to work with a Certified Canadian Counsellor (CCC).
 Payment options include cash, debit, credit card, e-transfer, and direct billing with a number of different insurance carriers.

 Hypersexuality treatment can be short or long-term, depending on your needs.
-Paige Abbott, the Registered Psychologist at Sana Psychological, prefers to meet with people over a longer period of time (6+ months) to ensure sustainability and maintenance of progress as recovery tends to ebb and flow.
+We prefer to meet with people over a longer period of time (6+ months) to ensure sustainability and maintenance of progress as recovery tends to ebb and flow.
 If this does not work for your needs, that is okay too.
 We will do as much work as we can in the available sessions to get you to build a healthy recovery plan that you can tailor as needed.
-All it takes to get started is an e-mail, phone call, or text to request an appointment.
-Appointments can also be scheduled and managed online for your convenience, including the first appointment.

 Frequently Asked Questions